asottile-archive/api-gateway-v2-to-wsgi/testing/example.md

-### dummy app
+### placeholder app

-I used this dummy app to get the sample events
+I used this placeholder app to get the sample events

 ```python
 lambda_handler = lambda event, context: event